alexkernphysiker/math_h/README.md

 CMake Options
 =============

-Option that turns on unit tests compiletion
+Option that turns on unit tests compilation

 	tests